AmirMotefaker/my-Python-Projects/Password Generator/README.md

      Password length: 6

-     Existence of upper case characters: Yes
+     Existence of upper case characters: Yes  (example: A,X,Z,...)

-     Existence of lower case characters: Yes
+     Existence of lower case characters: Yes   (example: a,x,z,...)

-     Existence of symbols: Yes
+     Existence of symbols: Yes   (example: %,&,*,...)

-     Existence of numbers: Yes
+     Existence of numbers: Yes   (example: 3,9,1,...)

      Existence of empty space: No